Nonadiabatic Holonomic Quantum Computation via Path Optimization: Physical implementation

 where $J_n(z)$ represent $n$-order Bessel function at $z$.
 In Eq. ({\ref{driven H}}), resonant transitions of $|10\rangle_{ja}\leftrightarrow|01\rangle_{ja}$ can be achieved by setting $\nu_j=\Delta_j$.
 After undergoing the rotation wave approximation, the $\mathcal{H}'_{1}$ is truncated to

-where $\Omega_j=2g_{ja}J_1(\beta_j)$ and the auxiliary state being $|a\rangle=|010\rangle_{1a2}$.
+where $\Omega_j=2gJ_1(\beta_j)$ and the auxiliary state being $|a\rangle=|010\rangle_{1a2}$.
 Consequently, we successfully construct an effective Hamiltonian $\mathcal{H}_1^{{\rm eff}}$ like Eq. (\ref{Ho}) in superconducting system.

-Next, we will take into account the imperfect controls occurring in this system, and further test the robustness to imperfections.
+Next, we take into account the imperfect controls occurring in this systems, and further test the robustness.
 Systematic errors, especially the qubit-frequency drift, is a real headache in superconducting system.
 In advance, qubit-frequency drift error $\delta$ and the driving amplitude deviation $\epsilon$ are all considered, and the $\delta, \epsilon$-error Hamiltonians are expressed as

 respectively.
-In addition, we take the decoherence into consideration.
-A logical qubit includes three physical qubits, i.e., transmon-cavity-transmon way, we give them footnotes $i=1, c, 2$ orderly, and the decay/dephasing operators are
+In simulation, we give the appropriate values as $g\!=\!2\pi\times10$ MHz, $\beta_1\!=\!1.7$ and $\Delta_1\!=\!\Delta_2\!=\!2\pi\times400$ MHz.
+In addition, we consider the decoherence effect.
+For transmon-cavity-transmon configuration in Fig. \ref{shiyitu}, we give them footnotes $1, c, 2$ orderly, and the decay/dephasing operators are